Artemis

 Facility Overview

-• tuneable pulses from 235nm to 15 microns
+• Tuneable pulses from UV to mid-IR

 Experiments on Artemis use high harmonic generation (HHG) to investigate ultrafast dynamics in experiments on gas, liquidand solid materials.
 The spatial coherence of the XUV radiation is also leveraged to perform coherent diffractive imaging techniques.
 Artemis is based on high-repetition rate, widely tuneable femtosecond laser sources, and ultrafast XUV (10 to 150eV) pulses produced through HHG.
-The facility comprises two ultrafast laser systems and three in-vacuum XUV beamlines, with specialised end-stations to support user experiments.
+The facility comprises two ultrafast laser systems and three in-vacuum XUV beamlines, with four specialised end-stations to support user experiments.

 Applications